Golden Baked Jicama Fries

 This post may include affiliate links.
 Thank you for your support.

 Gut-friendly baked jicama fries with turmeric and black pepper.
 Serve with fresh guacamole for a delicious summer side!
 Vegan, paleo, low-carb and keto.

-However, this year I have found a new favorite, and I’m mildly obsessed with it’s unique flavor profile.
+This summer I have found my new favorite vegetable, and I’m mildly obsessed with its unique flavor profile.
 It’s nutty and sweet, crunchy and juicy, and pairs well with both savory and sweet ingredients.